 Children under 12 should not operate push-type, gas-powered lawn mowers, say experts.
 And no child under the age of 16 should be on a riding mower, even as a “passenger” while an adult drives.
 Most mower injuries occur to children below these age groups.
 For younger kids, clearing the yard of toys and sticks before the adult mows is the safest mowing-related yard chore.

 For crawling babies and toddlers, ponds can pose a drowning hazard, as can fountains.
-And children are so attracted to these water features that a fence is really the best option.
+And children are so attracted to these water features that a fence with glass balustrades melbourne is really the best option.

 Many of us make a habit out of munching on the fruits of our labors in the garden.
 Children see us eating from the plants we are growing, but are unable to tell them apart, so they taste test everything.
 Combined with education on plant identification and stressing the importance of not eating things until we know for sure what they are and that they are safe, you will want to make certain than there are no toxic plants on your property.
 If there are, replace them or fence them off so your baby or child cannot ingest them.